hhoke/evergreen_task_analysis/docs/InvestigatingEvergreenPerformance.md

 [burst stats dash output]("https://evergreen-task-analysis.s3.us-east-2.amazonaws.com/rhel62-Oct142020-cruisin.pdf")

-It is still an open question [why this long tail exists](https://jira.mongodb.org/browse/EVG-13058).
+Preliminary evidence suggests that 96% of the tasks with over one hour wait in this histogram were associated with a task group [Provenance](https://github.com/hhoke/evergreen_task_analysis/tree/c373319dee2f2f350e22612db3781347e9f0dad1).
+Similar exclusion cleared up extreme 99%ile values on the SLA dash.
+As of 2021-02-09 this is no longer considered an open question.

 However, we can investigate the impact of some of these jobs on their versions using the slowdown metric discussed above.

 ### Version Performance

-TODO, I need a better handle on interpreting the effect of particular tasks on the slowdown metric, see "Constructing a Slowdown Metric for Evergreen" above.
+A potential improvement is getting a better handle on interpreting the effect of particular tasks on the slowdown metric, see "Constructing a Slowdown Metric for Evergreen" above.

 Glossary
 ---